 How can I have a representative of the Fire Department visit my civic group or bring a fire truck to my community event or birthday party?

-If you need/want an inspection for a commercial building or an inspection for Foster Care or for Adoption purposes contact the Deputy Chief Matt Rarick at 330-533-4316 ext.
+If you need an inspection, whether for a commercial building or for Foster Care or Adoption purposes, contact the Deputy Chief Matt Rarick at 330-533-4316 ext.
 3.

 How do I report a fire code violation, and how are complaints of violations handled by the Fire Department?